 Riley and Elayna are NOT married, nor has Riley ever proposed to Elayna.
 They remain in a de facto relationship.

-Their 3rd boat will be a Rapido Trimaran 60.
 This is designed for serious performance and sailing beyond the wind speed.

 Some say this boat isn’t ideal for family cruising with very young children, and I tend to agree.